acgd-webdev-4/finalized-pattern-library/README.md

 ## Overview

 - [ ] Link the new product details page into all the appropriate places.
+- [ ] Sweat all the details to make sure everything is perfect.
+- [ ] Double check all your spelling & grammar in the readmes.
-- [ ] Run your pattern library through Markbot and make sure it passes all the checks.
+- [ ] Run your pattern library through Markbot and make sure it passes all the checks. *Remember you should drop each folder separately.*
 - [ ] Submit the GitHub URL for your pattern library to the “Finalized pattern library” assignment on Canvas.

 ---